-By a similar process we show how stacking two PETE boxes (or as everybody else knows them, Hadamard gates) leaves the input unchanged.
-This part further uses the fact that a superposition operator is a sum and under certain conditions (i.e., the superpositions have to be at the same depth and must have the same number of distinct states) we can combine two mists by fading their boundaries so they can combine (join together) into a larger mist.

-Here's how this happens in the notation we used to restate what was going on in Figure 12:
+This part further uses the fact that a superposition operator is a sum and under certain conditions (i.e., when the superpositions are at the same depth and have the same number of distinct states) we can combine two mists by fading their boundaries so they can combine (join together) into a larger mist.
+Here's how this happens (in Fig. 13) in the notation we used to restate what was going on in Figure 12: